hawthornn/bob.palmvein/README.rst

 .. note::
   When you are working at Idiap_, you might get a version of the PalmVeinRecLib, where all paths are set up such that you can directly start running experiments.
-  Outside Idiap_, you need to set up the paths to point to your databases, please check `Read Further`_ on how to do that.
+  Outside Idiap_, you need to set up the paths to point to your databases, please check the documentation on how to do that.

 Databases
 .........